Learning Unified Distance Metric Across Diverse Data Distributions with Parameter-Efficient Transfer Learning: Experiments

-\item[(b)] \textbf{Universal models by full fine-tuning}: The models are fully fine-tuned using the aforementioned loss functions and utilize data from multiple datasets.
+\textbf{(b) Unified metric learning (Full fine-tuning)}: The models are fully fine-tuned using the aforementioned losses, using a union of multiple datasets, as shown in Fig.~\ref{fig:comparison}(b).

-\item[(c)] \textbf{Universal models by parameter-efficient fine-tuning}: The models update a subset of backbone parameters or add new trainable parameters to the backbone during the fine-tuning.
-We explore two techniques focusing on the embedding layer: training solely the linear embedding layer~(Linear Emb.) and the embedding layer enriched with a 3-layered multilayer perceptron~(MLP-3 Emb.).
-Further, we consider three prominent parameter-efficient tuning strategies: VPT~\citep{jia2022visual}, LoRA~\citep{hu2021lora} and AdaptFormer~\citep{chen2022adaptformer}.
-Lora and AdaptFormer are scaled with the same parameters as our method. \end{itemize}
+\textbf{(c) Unified metric learning (Parameter-efficient fine-tuning)}: The models update a subset of backbone parameters or add new trainable parameters to the backbone during the fine-tuning.
+While existing methods are designed for dataset-specific training, we implement and na\"ively apply them for UML for fair comparison with ours.
+We explore two techniques focusing on the embedding layer: training solely the embedding layer with linear and 3-layered multilayer perceptron~(MLP-3 Embedding).
+We also consider three prominent parameter-efficient tuning strategies: VPT~\cite{jia2022visual}, LoRA~\cite{hu2021lora}, and AdaptFormer~\cite{chen2022adaptformer}.
+LoRA and AdaptFormer are scaled with the same parameters as ours.
+For training these models, we use the CurricularFace loss~\cite{huang2020curricularface} as the loss function.
+Finally, we implement and compare VPT with Semantic Proxies using GRU fusion~(VPTSP-G)~\cite{ren2024learning} and PA loss, a state-of-the-art prompt tuning method by generating proxies in metric learning.

-\textbf{Implementation Details.} For fair comparisons, all models are evaluated using the same backbone, ViT-S/16~\citep{ViT} pre-trained on ImageNet-21K~\citep{Imagenet} as done in Hyp~\citep{ermolov2022hyperbolic}.
-We change the size of its last linear layer to $128$, and $L_2$-normalize the output embedding vector.
+\textbf{Implementation Details.} For fair comparisons, all models are evaluated using the same backbone, ViT-S/16~\cite{ViT} pre-trained on ImageNet-21K and then fine-tuned on ImageNet-1K~\cite{Imagenet}.
+We change the size of its last layer to $128$, and $L_2$-normalize the output vector.
 We set the parameters for the stochastic adapter to $r=128$ and $p=0.5$, for the conditional prompt to $N_p=8$ and $M=20$.
-Unless otherwise specified, we adopt the CurricularFace loss~\citep{huang2020curricularface} as a metric learning loss for parameter-efficient fine-tuning methods, including our method.
-We also ablate different loss functions on our method in Appendix~\ref{app:diff_loss}.
-More implementation details can be found in Appendix~\ref{sec:imp_details}.
+Unless otherwise specified, we adopt the CurricularFace~\cite{huang2020curricularface} as a loss function.
+We further ablate different loss functions and pre-trained backbones on our method and provide more implementation details in the appendix.